 Guest teachers: Mufti Muhammad ibn Adam al-Kawthari (Darul Iftaa, Leicester), Mufti Zubair Butt (Al-Qalam), and Mufti Sarfraz Ahmad (Birmingham Fiqh Council Birmingham), who have promised short seminars as and when possible.

 This course is due to begin on the 11th September 2017.

 329-333 High Street (2nd floor)

 Please note that this is an intense post-graduate course open to graduates of the dars nizami or equivalent system, who are juridically inclined, have a grasp of fiqh (Marghinani’s Hidaya), and possess a good level of Arabic text analysing skills.

 Due to the interactive nature of the course and the individual one-to-one mentoring required, only limited spaces will be available.

 A yearly fee will be payable for this course.

 Prospective students will be invited in for an interview and to sit an exam in July 2017.

 FAQ for Ifta’ Specialisation Course

 This is a work in progress and is subject to frequent change.
-We wil make it clear once it has been finalised.
+We will make it clear once it has been finalized.